 Our food system is not well served by today’s predominant food business models, which incentivize growth, shareholder profit maximization, absentee ownership, and exploitation of resources.
 The ownership and governance structures of an enterprise largely determine the motivations that drive it.
-Large, centralized food producers are usually driven by financial bottom lines, to the detriment of more important ends: the survival and sustainability of our food system and the provision of sustainable livelihoods to people working in the food system, and redressing injustice.
+And the large, centralized food producers that dominate food systems today are usually owned and governed by white men and driven by financial bottom lines to the detriment of more important ends: equitable control over the food system, providing healthy food and fair economic opportunity to people working within the food system, and redressing injustice.

 Systemic oppression within our food system has most negatively impacted rural communities, communities of color, and low-income communities, so our focus is on supporting these historically and currently marginalized communities to take back control over the economic engines of our food system.
 The cornerstone of our work is the belief that enterprises should be owned and controlled by the workers and communities who depend on them, and this is true for the food economy as much as any other sector.
 We believe that the right to define how local food systems are organized belong to the people who participate throughout the food chain, from the farm to the compost pile.

 Sustainable Economies Law Center’s Food Program provides education, research, advice and advocacy to advance food systems built around this vision.

 For information specifically about our Farmland Program, click here.

 Resources for Food Enterprises

 We provide free legal guides on various topics for small and medium scale food and farm enterprises.
 Click here!

 For all the latest updates about our Food Program, read our Food News blog.
 Click here!